leseunivers/seung.min/_posts/2024-12-26-hello-world.md

 Designing is something I enjoy.
 I started to make a website nine months ago.
 Since then, there has been progress.
-The original concept was based on a website I was developing for Ajou University at the beginning of the semester.
+The original concept was based on a website I was developing at the beginning of the semester.